1.0 Introduction

 1.1 Intended Audience

-This article is intended to be used by technical stakeholders of Fortanix FX2200 Series 2 who will be responsible for planning, performing, or maintaining the setup or deployment, such as the Systems Administrator, Chief Information Officer (CIO), Analysts, or Developers.
+This article is intended to be used by technical stakeholders of Fortanix FX2200 Series 2 and FX3400 who will be responsible for planning, performing, or maintaining the setup or deployment, such as the Systems Administrator, Chief Information Officer (CIO), Analysts, or Developers.

 2.0 Terminology References